Subramanyam-Lab/NEO-LRP/neo-lrp-MLP/README.md

 ## Usage

+### Running with Pre-trained Models

-To run the neural embedded framework using Multi-Layer Perceptron networks:
+To run the neural embedded framework using pre-trained MLP networks:

 ```bash
 cd neo-lrp-MLP